Updated 14th April 2022

 8. Nuts and seeds

 Healthy fats are essential for your body.
-Having healthy fats in a meal can help control your blood sugar response.
+And including these fats in a meal can help control your blood sugar response.

-However, nuts are energy dense, so make sure you portion your nuts correctly — a palm-sized serving of nuts is one portion.
+However, nuts are energy-dense, so make sure you portion them correctly: A palm-sized serving of nuts is one portion.
 Choose raw and unsalted varieties, if possible.

-Foods like these increase your risk of a blood sugar spike:
+Foods like the following increase your risk of a blood sugar spike:

 • refined grains, including white rice, white bread, and cereal with added sugar